elena-du/Awesome-ReadMe-File/README.md

 And some plain text to comment on it!

 And add some a formula?
-Standard Markdown is not supported: $$\frac{n!}{k!(n-k)!}$$ But you can do this:
+Standard Markdown is not supported: $$\frac{n!}{k!(n-k)!}$$ But you can use this heuristics: adding image with source equals "https://render.githubusercontent.com/render/math?math=MY MARKDOWN MATH EQUATION GOES HERE>, so you get:

 <img src="https://render.githubusercontent.com/render/math?math=e^{i \pi} = -1">